PhasesResearchLab/ULTERA-contribute/.github/ISSUE_TEMPLATE/newcontribution.md

 After updating your fork URL, click on the green `Submit new issue` button below to confirm your submission.

-The [@PhasesResearchLab/ULTERA](https://github.com/orgs/PhasesResearchLab/teams/ULTERA) team will soon get a notification of your contributions and automatically analyze and process the data into the ULTERA database.
+The [@PhasesResearchLab/ULTERA](https://github.com/orgs/PhasesResearchLab/teams/ULTERA) team will receive a notification of your contributions and will automatically analyze and process the data into the ULTERA database.